Distributing Retractions, Weak Distributive Laws and Applications to Monads of Hyperspaces, Continuous Valuations and Measures: Distributing retractions

 \subsection{Every weak distributive law defines a distributing retraction}

-Given two monads $S$ and $T$ on the same 0-cell $\catc$ of a 2-category $\mathcal K$, and a weak distributive law $\lambda$ of $S$ over $T$, there is a combined monad $U$ that one obtains from $ST$ by splitting idempotents \cite{Bohm:weak:monads}.
-We first recall the construction.
+Given two monads $S$ and $T$ on the same 0-cell $\catc$ of a 2-category $\mathcal K$, and a weak distributive law $\lambda$ of $S$ over $T$, there is a combined monad $U$ that one obtains from $ST$ by splitting idempotents \citep{Bohm:weak:monads}.
+Let us recall the construction.